Language

 Subject + to be/stative verbs + different from + object

-Note: Stative verbs are verbs that describe a state and cannot be used in the V-ing form.
-These verbs include: look, seem, hear, feel, taste, etc.
+Important note: Stative verbs describe states or conditions and cannot function in progressive (-ing) forms.
+These verbs include: look, seem, hear, feel, taste, sound, appear, and others.

 • That house is different from every house I ever lived in before.